kousar-aslam/collaborative-mdse-in-practice-replication-package/README.md

    * `/tables-latex` - Adoption and needs for every category, in LaTeX tables.
       * `/aggregated` - Adoption and needs aggregated over every feature group, ordered by the different metrics, in LaTeX tables.
    * `/tables-txt` - Adoption and needs for every feature group, in .txt files.

+Upon running the `/03_analysis.py` script, the following directory structure is produced.
+* `/05_output`
+   * `/descriptive` - Charts of some descriptive statistics of the participants, their companies, the tools used, model sizes, etc.